“May Contain”

 Stage 2: Milk & Egg

 All of these things together - her tolerance for a small amount, learning that I may already be feeding her products with some cross-contact, a recent lack of mysterious reactions - gave me the confidence to give my daughter items with precautionary warnings for milk and egg.
-(We did not challenge the peanut because her numbers were sky high, so I didn’t have any additional data about her threshold for peanut at that time.)
+(We did not challenge the peanut, so I didn’t have any additional data about her threshold for peanut at that time.)

 When my daughter was 5 years old, I heard the podcast episode “What Does Precautionary Food Allergy Labeling Actually Mean?” by AAAAI and hosted by Dr. Dave Stukus.
 It absolutely blew my mind.